 |GAN||Kewadin casino properties|

-Detroit casinos handled a record $15.7 million in sports betting revenue in August 2020, according to the Michigan Gaming Control Board (MGCB).
+Detroit casinos handled a record $15.7 million in retail sports betting revenue in August 2020, according to the Michigan Gaming Control Board (MGCB).
 It wasn’t a difficult record to set — casino sportsbooks opened in March but closed less than a week later due to the coronavirus and did not reopen until August (at 15% capacity).
+In early 2021, the retail sports betting handle was at least $23 million for each month; the figure hit a high of $46.1 million in October 2020.

-Highlights of some of Michigan’s most important gambling laws:
+Highlights of some of Michigan’s most important wagering laws:

 Commercial casinos: Voters in 1996 approved the Michigan Gaming Control and Revenue Act, allowing up to three privately owned casinos within Detroit city limits.
 MGM Grand Detroit was the first to open in 1999, followed by MotorCity Casino and Greektown.